Skip to content

 Creating an Agent Directory Record

 An Agent Directory record is stored in JSON format.
-The record is specific to one entry in the Agent Directory.
+The record is specific to one entry in the Agent Directory, though the same record can be added to multiple organizations.
 The structure of each AD record is defined by the OASF starting at the root with an Agent object.

 To be useful, an agent, A2A card, or MCP server record should include at least the following: